ddsneo4j/Graph-Database/README.md

 Follow the installation steps for Graphileon PE: https://docs.graphileon.com/graphileon/Welcome.html

-Nodes- and relathionships styles are provided in the Graphileon_PE_styles folder.
+We do recommend disabling "Auto-complete relations" in Graphileon PE.
+Styles for nodes and relathionships are provided in the Graphileon_PE_styles folder.

 Some of the Cypher query results may come back slowly, which is caused by Neo4j Browser.
 These queries are actually fast when execution and data consumption take place in Neo4j's cypher-shell or graph visualization tools such as Graphileon PE or